Tamir Goodman: Early life

 Goodman grew up in Baltimore, Maryland, in an Orthodox Jewish family with six brothers and two sisters.
 He began playing basketball at five years of age, but he first garnered national attention as a junior in high school, averaging 35.4 points per game for the Talmudical Academy of Baltimore.
 In 11th grade, he was ranked the 25th-best high school player in the country, and was dubbed the "Jewish Jordan".
 Goodman graduated from Takoma Academy of Takoma Park, Maryland, in 2000.

 College career

 Goodman received a scholarship offer to the University of Maryland, which had one of the top-ranked basketball teams in the country.
 The team's schedule included activities on Friday nights and Saturdays (against the rules of Orthodox Judaism).
 Maryland's coaching staff and Tamir had friction over his refusal to play on the Sabbath, so he declined Maryland's offer.

-Goodman then accepted a scholarship from nearby Towson University.
+Instead, Goodman accepted a scholarship from nearby Towson University.
 Goodman was the first freshman to start at Towson in eleven seasons.
 He averaged 6 points, 4 assists, and 2.5 rebounds per game in his freshman year in 2000–2001, and was awarded the coach's award for his performance on the court and in the classroom.
 Goodman continued at Towson for his sophomore campaign until December 2001, when Goodman filed a complaint that the newly hired coach allegedly assaulted him.